-* TABLE 3 does not include the rooms that have been granted by the Town of Mammoth Lakes to the Dempsey/Nevados (Parcel 38) site as a result of the Implementation Agreement which is included as Appendix 2.
-The Dempsey/Nevados site has a total density of 198.25 rooms, which includes 73.25 rooms that are as a result of the Implementation Agreement, and which are in addition to the Specific Plan maximum overall project density of 57 rooms per acre.
+* Table 3 does not include the rooms that have been granted by the Town of Mammoth Lakes to the Dempsey/Nevados (Parcel 38) site as a result of the Implementation Agreement, which is included as Appendix 2, because the 73.25 rooms shall not be included in the calculation of aggregate density within the Resort General designation.
+The Dempsey/Nevados site has a total density of 198.25 rooms, which includes 73.25 rooms that are as a result of the Implementation Agreement, and which are in addition to the Specific Plan maximum overall project density of 57 rooms per acre as calculated in Table 3.

-** Commercial and restaurant space shall not be counted towards density within the Mammoth Crossing project; this provision applicable to Mammoth Crossing district only.
+** Commercial and restaurant space shall not be counted towards density within the Mammoth Crossing project and within Area 19A of Parcel 19 (RG designation); this provision is applicable to the Mammoth Crossing district and Area 19A of Parcel 19 only.

-*** Density above the base of 48 rooms per acre for Mammoth Crossing, up to 80 rooms/acre may only be achieved subject to Community Benefits/Incentive Zoning policy (see 2b above).3.
-Site Coverage
+*** Density above the base of 48 rooms per acre for Mammoth Crossing, up to 80 rooms/acre may only be achieved subject to Community Benefits/Incentive Zoning policy (see 2b above).

+**** Density above 55 rooms per acre for Parcel 19, up to 72 rooms per acre, may only be achieved if a density transfer of 30 rooms from Site 1 or Site 3 within the Mammoth Crossing projects to Area 19A of Parcel 19 is implemented through a density transfer covenant recorded on title of the properties involved in the density transfer.
+Table 3 does not include these 30 rooms because they shall not be included in the calculation of aggregate density within the Resort General designation.

+3. Site Coverage

 a.
 Maximum site coverage including all buildings and paved or otherwise developed impervious surfaces for each development area shall be as follows: